stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/03_traditional_mvc.md

 creation
 2) the currently active controller can be found by traversing the view hierarchy

+FIXME: Strictly speaking, the controller does not need to know about the View: the controller receives events (from the user) and modifies the model, and the model syncs against the view.
+In practice. the user interacts with a view object, and the associated controller handles that operation.

 [^1] The more knowledgeable reader may recognize that this MVC model is not the original MVC as intended in its first implementation.